MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 1. The first UI flow will run on the target device.

 1. Additional UI flows will wait and retry every 30 seconds.
-Those will have the **waiting** status in the UI flows or gateway details page.
+The pending UI flows have the **waiting** status in the UI flows and the gateway details page.

-1. Upon completion of the current UI flow execution, the first retry for one of the additional UI flows will allow it to be executed.
+1. Upon completion of the current UI flow, the first *waiting* UI flow that retries, runs.

 >[!NOTE]